 That’s just one of the ticking clocks Edith Pretty (Carey Mulligan) internalizes when she offers a job to “excavator” Basil Brown (Ralph Fiennes).
 She and her late husband bought their land with a notion of finding out what’s in these mounds on the property.
 And after some haggling over wages, Brown agrees.

 Her inquisitive, comic-book fan little boy (Archie Barnes) will be under foot, literally.
-He offloads his entire brain’s supply of questions on Brown while wearing (literally) a tin foil hat and star-bedecked bedspread he wears as a cape.
+He offloads his entire brain’s supply of questions on Brown while wearing (literally) a tin foil hat and star-bedecked bedspread he treats as a cape.

 Mrs. Pretty might be looking to leave her mark, lamenting an academic life she never had, or might be fulfilling a dead husband’s wishes.
 Brown is an autodidact — self-trained — and a veteran of such digs.
 Academia and the local museum toffs regard him as a laborer, someone whose value they don’t appreciate until he leaves them for her.